idea4good/GuiLite/doc/HowLayoutWork.md

 # How to layout widgets for GuiLiteSamples::HostMonitor?

-All widgets was description with struce WND_TREE and ?.xml.cpp files
+All widgets were described by struct WND_TREE and ?.xml.cpp files

 ## How to layout slid group?
 ![Layout slides group](layout_slide_group.png)